mesosphere/dcos-docs-site/pages/1.12/deploying-services/uninstall/index.md

 1. Select your service, click the vertical ellipsis at the far right, and select **Delete**.

     ![Destroy app](/1.12/img/service-delete.png)

+    Figure 1.
+Delete Services

 1. Copy and run the displayed command.

 ## Troubleshooting

-It's possible for an uninstall to fail with the following error message:
+It is possible for an uninstall to fail with the following error message:

 ```
 Incomplete uninstall of package [chronos] due to Mesos unavailability